MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 Note that this policy only affects insecure origins, so secure origins (e.g. https://example.com) included in this list will be ignored.

-For detailed information on valid URL patterns, please see https://docs.microsoft.com/en-us/DeployEdge/edge-learnmmore-url-list-filter%20format.
+For detailed information on valid URL patterns, please go [here](/DeployEdge/edge-learnmmore-url-list-filter%20format).

   #### Supported features: